Morgan Stanley Germany head steps aside amid email row

-FRANKFURT (Reuters) - The head of Morgan Stanley’s (MS.N) German unit is taking a leave of absence following an uproar over emails he reportedly exchanged with a regional politician.
+FRANKFURT, June 25 (Reuters) - The head of Morgan Stanley’s German unit is taking a leave of absence following an uproar over emails he reportedly exchanged with a regional politician.

 “Dirk Notheis has informed the supervisory board that he will take a leave of absence,” a Morgan Stanley spokeswoman said, adding that Notheis’ responsibilities as country head for Germany and Austria would be taken over by supervisory board chairman Lutz Raettig with immediate effect.